freer4/elevuetor/elevuetor-js/README.md

 Custom data types can be defined to allow standardized interaction with .Net data types.

-With the exception of Crust's Model object and Enum class, these are extensions of the included DataType js class, which allows Crust Models to understand that these are non-js-standard data types.
-These have defined setter functions to translate the data from a format used in C# to an appropriate format usable by JS through Crust.
-They also have an _out property, re-translating the value to something C# appropriate and used by Crust to return sensible data to Mantle without further custom mapping and handling.
+With the exception of Elevuetor's Model object and Enum class, these are extensions of the included DataType js class, which allows Elevuetor Models to understand that these are non-js-standard data types.
+These have defined setter functions to translate the data from a format used in C# to an appropriate format usable by JS through Elevuetor.
+They also have an _out property, re-translating the value to something C# appropriate and used by Elevuetor to return sensible data to Mantle without further custom mapping and handling.

 TL;DR: basically just a way to translate data types between C# and JS.